sk33lz/bootstrap-html5-soundboard/README.md

 Flash Soundboards are a dying breed, so I wanted to make a soundboard boilerplate that will take soundboards into the next century using HTML5.

-Bootstrap HTML5 Soundboard runs on strictly on HTML5 and CSS.
+Bootstrap HTML5 Soundboard runs strictly on HTML5, jQuery, and CSS.
 No Flash is required!

 ## Features